 05. Rough out headlines

-In headlines, kerning and tracking is most obvious – so it's essential to get it right.
-And sans serif fonts can accentuate your mistakes.
+Kerning and tracking is most obvious in headlines, so it's essential to get it right.
+And sans-serif fonts can accentuate your mistakes.

-This works for numbers too.
-The numeral ‘1’ with anything before or after it - ‘213’, for example, or even a space – will always benefit from a tighter kern.
-More than one ‘1’, for example, combinations such as ‘11’, need really tight kerning.
-(Thanks to Computer Arts for that tip.)
+This goes for numbers too.
+The numeral ‘1’ with anything before or after it (‘213’, for example, or even a space) will always benefit from a tighter kern.
+More than one ‘1’ (for example, combinations such as ‘11’) needs really tight kerning.